-Sure, you want to be a good employee and not get a reputation as being difficult or uncooperative so you just don’t say no. Yet there are times when you have to say no to the boss.
+Sure, you want to be a good employee and not get a reputation as difficult or uncooperative, so you don’t say no. Yet, there are times when you have to say no to the boss.

-Keep the boss informed of what’s going on in your life and in your work.
-If something changes and you won’t be able to do as much work or keep the same schedule, tell the boss.
+Keep the boss informed of what’s going on in your life and your work.
+If something changes and you won’t do as much work or keep the same schedule, tell the boss.

 Times You Should Say No to the Boss